code-payments/code-sdk/docs/intents/custom-backends.md

 To begin using the Code API, follow these steps:

-1. **Fimilarize yourself with [Protobuf](https://developers.google.com/protocol-buffers)**, the serialization format used by the Code API.
+1. **Familiarize yourself with [Protobuf](https://developers.google.com/protocol-buffers)**, the serialization format used by the Code API.
 2. **Locate the [Protobuf Definition](https://github.com/code-payments/code-protobuf-api)** for the message you intend to send.
 3. **Construct the binary blob** representing the message.
 4. **Sign the binary blob** with your [rendezvous key](../reference/rendezvous).